kernelkaribou/plex-radio/README.md

 - The configuration file `plex_radio_config.yaml` is gitignored for security
 - Use the `example_plex_radio_config.yaml` as a template
-- Each channel generates a new shuffled playlist daily at startup
+- Each channel generates a new playlist daily at startup (shuffled or sequential based on configuration)
 - Start times are calculated as seconds into the current song
 - The API runs in debug mode by default (disable for production)
 - Docker deployment automatically runs in production mode
+- Sequential playback preserves original playlist order, perfect for concept albums or DJ mixes
+- Shuffle mode provides variety while maintaining the radio experience